 Fortunately, the price of the stock over time correlates with the value that becomes apparent and better defined as the underlying business performs.
 If the business does well and continues to create more value for the shareholders than it consumes, the stock price will eventually rise to reflect this.
 If the business destroys net value, the stock price over time will reflect this as well.

+So, how to buy stocks at the right time?
 The trick in investing is to be right more often than you are wrong.
 To be able to do this, you need to be able to come up with a measure of the intrinsic value of the stock.
 Intrinsic value is just a way of saying what the business is worth in the private market where the buyer has the perfect information about the current business situation and asset values as well as a good reading of the future growth.

 - Bad news: you cannot determine intrinsic value.